Horacious7/Rock-Paper-Scissors-Network-Game/README.md

 # Multiplayer Rock-Paper-Scissors Game

 This is a two-player Rock-Paper-Scissors game implemented in Python using socket programming and PyQt for the graphical interface.
-The game allows a server and client to connect over a local network, choose unique player names, and play multiple rounds, with scores tracked automatically.
+The game allows a server and client to connect over a local network  and play multiple rounds, with scores tracked automatically.

 ## Features